rubymonsters/ruby-for-beginners/source/05-roadmap.md

 This curriculumn is built on top of two main ideas:

 * We introduce one concept after another.
-Doing so we make sure not to assume any knowledge but things that already were explained.
+Doing so we try to make sure not to assume any knowledge but things that already were explained.
 * We get you to a point where you can create your own classes, objects, and methods as quickly as possible: We found that's the point where it starts to be most fun for most people.